SallyNguy/CMPM163Labs/README.md

 Which part of a tutorial did your partner find most challenging?:

+The most difficult part of the project for them was fixing up the code to be more flexible, as they found the code provided in the video to be a bit janky, especially if you wanted a lot of different building types

 Which part of a tutorial did your partner find most interesting?:

+The part they found most interesting was the perlin noise aspect, as it allows for more controlled randomness.